 I will describe the detailed differences in the article below.
 Aside from that, I’ll answer some questions about storing smoked salmon, such as whether you should freeze smoked salmon or not.
 And you’ll find other instructions to detect rotten smoked salmon.

 What are you waiting for?
 Let’s start reading now!

 Smoked Salmon And Its 2 Different Types

 People often mistake smoked salmon with lox since they share the same appearance.
-However, lox doesn’t experience the smoking process and is saltier.
+However, lox and smoked salmon have numerous differences, one of which is that lox doesn’t experience the smoking process and is saltier.

 Smoked salmon has two primary kinds: hot-smoked salmon and cold-smoked one.
 (1)

 As its name suggests, this type of salmon is smoked at high temperatures, commonly at 120°F. Before smoking, people will cure the salmon in saltwater, then coat it with a layer of black pepper, teriyaki sauce, or maple.

 Thus, this salmon has a rich and flaky flavor.
 You can use hot-smoked salmon with soups, quiches, and egg dishes.

 In contrast, this kind is slowly smoked at only 90°F without any coating after being dry-cured overnight in salt to eliminate the moisture.
 Therefore, cold-smoked salmon retains more salmon flavor than hot-smoked one and also tastes softer and silkier.

 People mainly use it as horderves with cream cheese and other appetizers.